Beaches & Coastal Japan / 日本の海辺と海岸

 Dogashima (Nishi-Izu Town, Kamo District)

-The Izu Peninsula is known for its scenic beauty, and Dogashima is considered one of its most gorgeous locations.
-With its intricate coastline, small islands floating in the blue sea, Koganezaki (lit. the Golden Cape) where the cliffs turn gold in the setting sun, 100-meter-long sandy beach of Koganezaki Beach, and Sanshiro Island, which can be walked across at low tide, it is easy to see why people fall in love with this place.
-The most popular attraction is Tensodo Cave, also known as the Blue Cave.
-Undersea volcanoes have formed the caves, and the waves have carved holes in their ceilings.
-When the light shines through from above, the cave walls glow a wondrous blue.
-You can catch the view from the Dogashima promenade, but it is even more impressive when seen from inside Tensodo Cave itself from aboard one of the sightseeing boats that sail out among the islands.
-The sunset over Suruga Bay is something else that you must not miss.
+Dogashima, one of the most gorgeous locations in the Izu Peninsula, is known for the scenic beauty.
+The intricate coastline, small islands floating in the blue sea, Koganezaki [the Golden Cape] where the cliffs turn gold in the setting sun, 100-meter-long sandy beach of Koganezaki Beach, and Sanshiro Island, able to be walked across at low tide, obvious that people fall in love with Dogashima.
+The most popular site is the Tensodo Cave, also known as the Blue Cave.
+Undersea volcanoes formed the caves, and the waves have carved holes in the ceilings.
+When the light shines through from above, the walls of the cave glow a wondrous blue.
+The views are seen from the Dogashima promenade, and even more impressive seen from inside the Tensodo Cave from aboard the sightseeing boats sailing out among the islands.
+The sunset over Suruga Bay is something else not to be missed.

 Nagano

-Lake Suwa (Suwa City, Okaya City and Shimosuwa Town)
+Lake Suwa [Suwako] (Suwa City, Okaya City, Shimosuwa Town)

 Gifu

-Gifu Prefecture is landlocked, but in the summertime its riverbanks are crowded with people enjoying the water.
-The Nagara River is known for both the high quality of its water and its tradition of cormorant fishing, a fishing method dating back over 1,300 years, in which fisherman use trained birds to catch sweetfish and other fish.
-People also like to go rafting and canyoning on and near the Nagara River.
-Rafting consists of around eight people using an inflatable rubber boat and paddles to navigate rivers, dodging powerful rapids and rocky outcroppings along the way.
-Canyoning involves sliding down canyons and jumping off rocks as one goes down a river.
-Both can be enjoyed in gorgeous natural surroundings in the clear waters of the Nagara River.
+The riverbanks of the Gifu Prefecture are crowded with people during summer.
+The famous Nagara River is known for both the quality of the water and the tradition of cormorant fishing [a fishing method dating back over 1,300 years, in which trained birds (cormorants) are used for fishing].
+Rafting and canyoning are enjoyed on and near the Nagara River and rafting of about eight people using an inflatable rubber boat and paddles navigating the rivers and dodging powerful rapids and rocky outcroppings along the way.
+Canyoning involves sliding down canyons and jumping off rocks as going down the river.
+Both are enjoyed in gorgeous natural surroundings in the clear waters of the Nagara River.

 Mie